Chapter 8: Upholding the Reputation of the Department and Australia

 - Ministerial staff have a political role to help Ministers fulfil their aims across their portfolio; Ministerial staff do not have the power in their own right to direct APS employees, including to modify advice which the department provides to Ministers;

 - APS employees in the department are responsible to their Ministers through the Secretary and have an apolitical role to help Ministers draw on the depth of knowledge and experience in the department, provide a longer-term perspective and ensure due process under the law; APS employees should be responsive to requests made by Ministerial staff in their own right, provided that those requests are lawful, reasonable and consistent with the APS' apolitical role.

-- Treat with respect and courtesy all those with whom they have contact in the course of their employment;
+- Treat with respect and courtesy all those with whom they have contact in connection with their employment;

 - Make themselves aware of the Values and Code of Conduct which bind APS and Parliamentary Service employees;

-- When travelling overseas on official business, behave in a manner consistent with the APS Values and the APS Code of Conduct, to the extent they apply to officials on duty overseas;
+- When travelling overseas on official business, behave in a manner consistent with the APS Values and Employment Principles and the APS Code of Conduct, to the extent they apply to officials on duty overseas;

 - Not knowingly or intentionally encourage or induce a public official by their decisions, directions or conduct to breach the law or parliamentary obligations or fail to comply with an applicable code of ethical conduct;